NextDev65/ScriptBox/appscmd/.README/GetHub.md

 1. Open a PowerShell terminal.

 2. Run the script using the following command:
-`.\GetHub.ps1 -Owner "username" -Repo "repository" -RegexPattern "regex pattern"`
+`.\GetHub.ps1 -Owner 'username' -Repo 'repository' -RegexPattern 'regex pattern'`

-This will download the asset from the latest release matching the regex pattern.
+The script will connect to the GitHub API, retrieve the latest release information, filter assets based on the regex pattern, and download the matching asset(s) to the current directory.

+After the script finishes, it will **return** the *name of the last downloaded asset*.